Court of Exchequer (Ireland)

-The Court of Exchequer (Ireland), or the Irish Exchequer of Pleas, was one of the senior courts of common law in Ireland.
+The Court of Exchequer in Ireland, or the Irish Exchequer of Pleas, was one of the senior courts of common law in Ireland.
 It was the mirror image of the equivalent court in England.
 The Court of Exchequer was one of the four royal courts of justice which gave their name to the building in Dublin in which they were located, which is still called the Four Courts, and is in use as a courthouse.